AP Top 25 poll preview: Alabama loss will change the top 5 and USF's loss opens up race for G5 bid

 The situation in the Group of Five is scrambled again after No. 25 South Florida lost 41-38 to Navy.
 The Bulls came into the weekend as the front-runner for the G5's automatic CFP bid.
 The Bulls' loss bolstered the hopes of fellow American Conference teams North Texas and Tulane and No. 24 James Madison of the Sun Belt Conference.

-No. 2 Indiana, 11-0 for the first time, defeated Wisconsin 31-7 and should keep its spot behind Ohio State in the AP poll and the CFP rankings.
-Ohio State was playing UCLA at home on Saturday night.
+No. 1 Ohio State was in control all the way in a 48-10 victory over UCLA.
+No. 2 Indiana, 11-0 for the first time, defeated Wisconsin 31-7 and should keep its spot behind the Buckeyes in the AP poll and the CFP rankings.

-Not to be overlooked is the situation in the Atlantic Coast Conference.

 Saturday's results will give AP voters good reason to move No. 16 Miami ahead of No. 14 Georgia Tech, just as the CFP committee jumped the Hurricanes over the Yellow Jackets in its rankings earlier this week.